rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

-## Controlling How Tests Are Run
 ## Controlando Como os Testes São Executados

-Just as `cargo run` compiles your code and then runs the resulting binary, `cargo test` compiles your code in test mode and runs the resulting test binary.
-You can specify command line options to change the default behavior of `cargo test`.
-For example, the default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test results.

 Assim como `cargo run` compila seu código e, em seguida, executa o binário resultante,`cargo test` compila seu código no modo de teste e executa o binário